-Zachman Framework Primer & Modeling Guide — Enterprise Architecture with Linked.Archi¶
+Zachman Framework Primer & Modelling Guide — Enterprise Architecture with Linked.Archi¶

-This guide introduces the Zachman Framework as formalised in Linked.Archi, explains how its concepts map to semantic assets, and demonstrates practical classification through worked examples.
+This guide introduces the Zachman Framework as formalized in Linked.Archi, explains how its concepts map to semantic assets, and demonstrates practical classification through worked examples.

 Phase 1 — Understanding the Zachman Framework¶